hamzaRio/MarrakechDunes/README.md

 ## 🌟 Overview

-MarrakechDunes is a comprehensive tourism platform that combines modern web technologies with intelligent business features.
-Built for tour operators who want to compete effectively in the Marrakech tourism market, it offers automated competitor analysis, smart pricing, and comprehensive business management tools.
+MarrakechDunes is a comprehensive tourism platform that combines modern web technologies with smart business features.
+Built for tour operators who want to compete effectively in the Marrakech tourism market, it offers dynamic pricing, comprehensive business management tools, and advanced analytics.

 ### 🎯 Key Features

-- **🤖 AI-Powered Competitor Analysis** - Automatic GetYourGuide price fetching
-- **💰 Smart Pricing Engine** - Competitive pricing suggestions with dynamic pricing
+- **💰 Smart Pricing Engine** - Dynamic pricing with seasonal adjustments
 - **📊 Advanced Analytics** - Real-time business metrics and insights
 - **🔐 Role-Based Access Control** - Admin, Superadmin, and CEO dashboards
 - **📱 Mobile-First Design** - Responsive across all devices with PWA support